CallumStout/DriveInsight/README.md

 - Deep scans can still take time on very large drives and require approving a Windows UAC prompt.
 - The elevated helper is reused for nested expansion after a Deep Scan.
 Starting a normal scan or refreshing drives ends that helper session.
-- Some directories/files may be skipped if access is denied.
+- Some directories/files may still be missing if Windows denies enumeration or size reads.
 - Reparse points/junctions are skipped to avoid recursion issues and inconsistent totals.
 - Folder sizes are recursive estimates based on accessible files.
 - CSV exports contain the data currently loaded in the app.
 Scanned drive rows are only included after the user runs a drive scan.
 - Storage Breakdown is folder-based rather than semantic-category-based.
 It shows where space is used instead of guessing whether folders are games, apps, media, or backups.
-- **System / Protected** is calculated from drive-used bytes minus scanner-visible bytes, so it can include OS files, reserved storage, restore data, protected folders, and other inaccessible filesystem data.
+- **System / Protected** and **Unattributed system space** are calculated from drive-used bytes minus scanner-visible bytes, so they can include reserved storage, restore data, NTFS metadata, locked files, and anything else Windows reports as used but does not expose as enumerable files.
 - Cleanup actions may require administrator permission for protected locations.
 - Cleanup candidates marked `Review` are intentionally unchecked by default because DriveInsight cannot know whether user/project files are safe to remove.